 SWTBotPreferences.TIMEOUT = 6000;

-For details on the API usage please see SWTBot wiki.
+For details on the API see the SWTBot wiki.

-During UI tests, some actions may trigger long running operations.
+During UI tests some actions trigger long-running operations.

-In this case, the test needs to wait until this operation finishes.
+The test then needs to wait until the operation finishes.

-The following snippet showns how such a condition can be defined for waitUntil
+The following snippet shows how to define a custom condition for waitUntil and waitWhile.

 @Test